bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 2.39.0 (January 2021) =

+- Added: Logging of events that a user performs via the [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin (requires WP Crontrol version 1.9.0 or later).
+Simple History will log when cron events are added, edited, deleted, and manually ran, and when cron schedules are added and deleted.
+Props https://github.com/johnbillion.

 = 2.38.0 (November 2020) =

 - Changed: It's now possible to log things before the `after_setup_theme` hook by using the `SimpleLogger()` function.
 Before this change calling `SimpleLogger()` before `after_setup_theme`, or on `after_setup_theme` with a prio smaller than 10, would result in a fatal error (`Fatal error: Uncaught Error: Class 'SimpleLogger' not found`).
 Props https://github.com/JoryHogeveen.